 1 Estimates of annual mineral value are calculated using tonnages reported to Virginia Energy and commodity sales prices reported in numerous published and unpublished sources.
 The prices may include national or global industry averages.
 The calculated annual values do not necessarily reflect the actual sales prices received by mine operators in Virginia.

-Additional information on global resources and production of kyanite and other sillimanite minerals may be found in a recent article in Mining Engineering, a monthly periodical published by the Society for Mining, Metallurgy and Exploration, Inc., (SME).
+Additional information on global resources and production of kyanite and other sillimanite minerals may be found in the 2026 annual industrial minerals review article in Mining Engineering, a monthly periodical published by the Society for Mining, Metallurgy and Exploration, Inc., (SME), typically published in July

 Selected References: